p2rkw/xf86-input-mtrack/README.md

 large on the trackpad.
 This is represented as a percentage of the maximum touch value and is dependent on the trackpad hardware.
 Integer value.
 Defaults to 40.

-**EdgeLeftSize** -
+**EdgeSize** -
+DEPRECATED.
-The size of an area at the left of the trackpad where new touches are ignored (fingers travelling into this area from the right will still be tracked).
-This is represented as a percentage of the total trackpad width.
+The size of an area around the trackpad where new touches are ignored (fingers traveling into this area from above will still be tracked).
+This is represented as a percentage of the total trackpad height.
 Defaults to 0.

-**EdgeRightSize** -
-The size of an area at the right of the trackpad where new touches are ignored (fingers travelling into this area from the left will still be tracked).
-This is represented as a percentage of the total trackpad width.
-Defaults to 0.
+Value set here is overwriten by EdgeLeftSize, EdgeRightSize, EdgeTopSize and EdgeBottomSize

 **EdgeTopSize** -
 The size of an area at the top of the trackpad where new touches are ignored